vmware-archive/kube-prod-runtime/docs/troubleshooting.md

 __Troubleshooting__:

 DNS address resolution could be a result of configuration issues.
-For a working DNS setup you need to ensure all of the following conditions are met.
+For a working DNS setup, you need to ensure all of the following conditions are met.

 - [ExternalDNS Pods are running](#externaldns-pods-are-not-starting)
 - [ExternalDNS is updating DNS zone records](#externaldns-is-not-updating-dns-zone-records)